Sage-Bionetworks/modelad/docs/MODEL-AD_metadata_updates.md

   - [Contribute Data to MODEL-AD: A Step-by-Step Guide](https://sagebionetworks.jira.com/wiki/spaces/MOD/pages/2573402701/Contribute+Data+to+MODEL-AD+A+Step-by-Step+Guide)
   - [Mouse Naming Standards](https://sagebionetworks.jira.com/wiki/spaces/MOD/pages/2125201409/Mouse+Naming+Standards)
   - Please inform us of any inconsistencies or issues with the approved values so we can ensure consistency across studies.
-4. Validate your metadata with the Data Curator App (DCA).
-This may require a few iterations to address any issues.
+4. Download tempaltes from the Data Curator App (DCA).
   - To access the templates for your studies:
     - Go to [DCA](https://dca.app.sagebionetworks.org/)
     - Select DCC > **AD Knowledge Portal**
     - Select Project > **AD Knowledge Portal - Backend**
     - Select Folder > Jax.IU.Pitt_LOAD2 (for example)
-    - Select the template to download
+    - Select the template to download (eg, individual animal MODEL-AD, biospecimen, etc.)
-    - Complete the template with the latest revision of your study metadata
+5. Populate the template with the latest updates of your study metadata
-    - Submit the metadata for validation
+6. Validate your metadata with the Data Curator App (DCA)
-    - Resolve any issues so that the metadata complies with the data model
+7. If needed, resolve any issues so that the metadata complies with the data model.
+This may require a few iterations to address any issues.
+8. Please us know if you have any issues with these steps.

 ---